-The sub-recipient will contact and consult via telephone (30 minutes) with the Puget Sound Partnership (PSP) effectiveness team regarding project metrics being tracked.
+When you are approximately 2/3rd of the way through your project, the sub-recipient will contact and consult via telephone (30 minutes) with the Puget Sound Partnership (PSP) effectiveness team regarding project metrics being tracked.
 PSP effectiveness team will provide an analysis approach for the NTA, about a paragraph per project, and will provide results of the effectiveness analysis to the Shellfish Strategic Initiative Advisory Team.
 The Shellfish SI grant program representative will send an email to put the sub-recipient in contact with the PSP effectiveness team.
+Email Elene Trujillo, elene.trujillo@psp.wa.gov in the PSP Effectiveness team to schedule the phone consult.

-Number Deliverable Reimbursement Completion date 1, 14, 1 1.1 Project Spatial Data Reimbursement up to July 15, 2019 40 1.2 QAPP Waiver Determination Form \$0 Draft due within 30 days of and QAPP (if required) based on actual costs agreement start date 1.3 Evaluation Plan based off actual costs Draft due within 60 days of agreement start date.
-Evaluation Report Final Evaluation Report due at - contract completion.
-1.4 Effectiveness consultation March 31, 2021
+Number Deliverable Reimbursement Completion date 1.1 Project Spatial Data Reimbursement up to July 15, 2019 1.2 QAPP \$2,000 Draft due within 30 days of , based on actual costs agreement and amendment(s) start date

+1.3 a.1) Evaluation Plan a.1) Draft within 60 days of agreement start date a.2) Revised Evaluation Plan a.2) Due within 60 days of amendment start date b) Evaluation Report b) Final Evaluation Report due at contract completion 1.4 Effectiveness consultation 2/3 rd of way through project